saifiqbal10P/WebApi-Starter-DotNetCore/README.md

 3- On how to create service and repository for any entity.
 Please have a look at TestTableService and TestTableRepository.
 4- Working Authentication is available.
 It can be tested from swagger. with UserName : superAdmin ,pwd: B00km@rk 5- TestController can be tested with authorization by fist calling login .
 Capture token , then passing in Authorization header through postman or from swagger.
-6- Logging sample on how to create Logs is availabel on Testcontroller-> GetAllTestResults().
+6- Logging sample on to create Logs is availabel on Testcontroller-> GetAllTestResults().
 Log file is available on project bin folder.
 7- For Every api response DataTransferObject class has been used that will return paginginfo ,filter, sorting etc..
 8- For Crud operations please see AuthService.cs